Kallappa2005/resume-parser-ai/README.md

 - **Tailwind CSS** - For beautiful and responsive design
 - **Open Source Community** - For the amazing tools and libraries

-## 📞 Support
+## Support

-For support, email support@resumeparserai.com or join our Slack channel.
+For support, email kallappakabbur874@gmail.com.

 ## 🔄 Changelog